WHY NATURE EDUCATION?

 - Friends of Crescent Bend Nature Park

 Get your little ones outdoors to discover the exciting nature right in our own backyard.
 Kids are encouraged to explore, discover, and ask questions to help grow their knowledge of nature.
 This free program is designed for families with elementary-aged children, but older and younger siblings are also welcome.
-Texas Master Naturalist volunteers will lead the themed programs held on the second Saturday of the month at 10:00 AM at Crescent Bend Nature Park.
-Attendees will meet at the first parking lot near the restroom building and the trail head.
-June and July dates will meet at the Schertz Public Library to beat the heat!
+Texas Master Naturalist volunteers will lead the themed programs held on the second Saturday of the month at 10:00 a.m.
+(June & July held at 9:00 a.m.) at Crescent Bend Nature Park.
+Attendees will meet at the first parking lot near the restroom building and the trailhead.

 Pre-registration is required.
 Contact the Schertz Parks & Recreation Office at (210) 619-1850 to secure your spot.

-Dim your headlights when entering the park, bring a red infared flashlight or make your own, dress for the weather and bring a chair.
+Dim your headlights when entering the park, bring a red infrared flashlight or make your own, dress for the weather and bring a chair.

 Event is FREE and preregistration is not required.
 Contact the Schertz Parks and Recreation Department at 210-619-1850.